GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: Empirical Sensitivity

 Figure~\ref{fig:efficiency_curve} illustrates a representative example of a detection efficiency curve for a single frequency, showing how $D_{\mathrm{max}}$ and its associated error.

 Figure~\ref{fig:sensitivity_comparison} presents the comparison between the empirical maximum detectable distances obtained from injection studies and the corresponding theoretical sensitivity estimates across the analyzed frequency range.
-Overall, the empirical sensitivity follows the theoretical trend, but noticeable deviations are observed in certain frequency bands.
-In some bands, the empirical $D_{\mathrm{max}}$ falls below the theoretical prediction, typically in regions affected by strong spectral features, like instrumental lines.
-These disturbances, often present in particular low or mid frequency bands, raise the local noise level and reduce the recovery efficiency, leading to a lower measured sensitivity relative to the theoretical expectation.
+Overall, the empirical sensitivity follows the theoretical trend, although deviations up to a factor of $\sim 2$ are observed in certain frequency bands.
+In some bands, the empirical $D_{\mathrm{max}}$ falls below the theoretical prediction, typically in regions affected by strong spectral features, such as suspension violin modes and their harmonics~\cite{GWOSC_O4_SpecLines} (as highlighted by the shaded gray regions in Fig.~\ref{fig:sensitivity_comparison}).
+These disturbances raise the local noise level and reduce the recovery efficiency, leading to a lower measured sensitivity relative to the theoretical expectation.

-Conversely at other frequencies, the empirical sensitivity exceeds the theoretical one, sometimes by factors of 1.5-2.
-This behavior is consistent with the expected trend, since the theoretical sensitivity curve is derived using conservative assumptions and an average noise spectral density computed over long durations.
-The empirical estimates, on the other hand, are obtained by using shorter durations specific to each frequency band, which may correspond to periods of relatively lower noise, resulting in higher sensitivity.
+Conversely, at some frequencies, the empirical sensitivity exceeds the theoretical one, sometimes by factors of 1.5-2.
+One possible explanation is that the theoretical sensitivity curve is based on a conservative assumption: at each frequency, it uses the maximum of the H1 and L1 detector PSDs.
+This choice effectively corresponds to adopting the noisier of the two detectors at that frequency, and therefore provides a conservative estimate of the noise level.
+As a result, the predicted sensitivity is slightly underestimated.

+Overall, the comparison indicates that the empirical results are consistent with theoretical expectations at the order-of-magnitude level, capturing the main trends while naturally reflecting real data variations.